Maor1999/finance-mangement/README.md

 ## Key Rules

-- Each service owns its own database.
+- Each service owns its own PostgreSQL schema, enforcing data ownership boundaries within a shared instance.
-- No service reads another service's database directly.
+- No service reads another service's schema directly.
 - identity, finance, and reports use the same AUTH_SECRET in this MVP.
 - reports depends on finance through FINANCE_BASE_URL.
 - Redis is used only by finance for summary caching.